nielsen research

 sona conducted a study with nielsen Neuroscience to test the efficacy of its music to reduce stress in 64 participants.

 Brain activity was measured with EEG before, during, and after participants listened to 10 minutes of music.
 32 participants listened to sona’s music.
-An equivalent control group went through the same protocol, except they heard folk-pop music.
+An equivalent control group went through the same protocol, except they listened to folk-pop music.

 Participants